tomlamphier/argon/content/docs/techniques/quick-releases.md

 12. Double same side grab.
 11 X 2.

 13. Double same side grab.
-Turn both hands outside, hook thumbs in back of attacker's wrists, push towards attacker and outward and step in to lock.
+Turn both hands outside, hook thumbs in back of attacker's wrists, push towards attacker and mainly outward and step in to lock.

 14. Double same side grab.
 Begin like 13, slide diagonally in direction of your lead foot.
 Reach under arm and lock fingers backward.